-- Before opening the bonnet to check the brake fluid level, read and observe the warnings \Rightarrow page 208. - Brake fluid should be stored in the closed original container in a safe place out of reach of children.
-There is a toxic risk. - Have the brake fluid changed every two years at the latest.
+- Before opening the bonnet to check the brake fluid level, read and observe the warnings ⇒ page 203. - Brake fluid should be stored in the closed original container in a safe place out of reach of children.
+This represents a toxic danger. - Have the brake fluid changed every two years at the latest.
 Heavy use of the brakes may cause a vapour lock if the brake fluid is left in the system for too long.
 This would seriously affect the efficiency of the brakes and the safety of the vehicle.
-This may cause an accident.
+This may be an accident risk.